Cliveden House, a wicked tale!

 Heckfield Place, Hampshire England

-An inspired 19th Century estate, Heckfield Place is the very latest in countryside lodgings, albeit fairly close to London, but far enough removed, residing amidst 400 glorious acres of secluded Hampshire grounds.
+An inspired 19th Century estate, Heckfield Place is the very latest in countryside lodgings, albeit close to London, but far enough removed, residing amidst 400 glorious acres of secluded Hampshire grounds.
 Formal garden terraces and provocatively described ‘pleasure grounds’ truly feel like a private park.
 The epitome of Georgian excellence, gently evolving for over 250 years, the property consists of walled landscaped gardens, an organic farm and extensive woods.
 Dig out your wardrobe for country pursuits: wellies and tweeds and your herringbone woolen flat cap.
 Boots and slickers are available for guest use in the mudroom.
 Brilliant British countryside at is best, activities include farm and orchard tours, fly fishing, classes, cinema, horseback riding nearby, clay pigeon shooting.
 Discover the gardens and the hidden historic follies with one of the residential experts.

 Heckfield Place, Hampshire UK